The 3 stages of sales reporting

 But above all, keep it simple.
 I can't tell you how important this is—or how many companies screw it up.

-This is where your sales reporting really takes off.
+This is where your sales reporting takes off.
 It gives you concise, actionable data.
 It uses the AQC framework to tell you what's really going to make a difference.
 It's stable and scalable.

-Don't pretend to be in stage 3
+Don't Pretend to Be in Stage 3

 So here's what you can do if you want to move from your current stage to stage 3: